 - Whether the applicant qualifies as a small entity in Canada

-- Whether the applicant wants to request examination at time of national entry (requesting examination can be delayed up to five years from the international filing date but this will result in an equivalent delay in examination of the application)
+- Whether the applicant wants to request examination at time of national entry (requesting examination can be delayed up to four years from the international filing date but this will result in an equivalent delay in examination of the application)

 - Assignment document to register at time of filing (if any)